braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/push_notifications.md

 ## Android

 See the [Android integration instructions][1] for information on how to integrate push into your Xamarin Android app.
-Furthermore, you can look at the [Android MAUI][2] sample app to see how the namespaces change from Java to C#.
+Furthermore, you can look at the [Android MAUI][2] sample application to see how the namespaces change from Java to C#.

 ## iOS

 ### Step 1: Complete the initial setup

 See the [Swift integration instructions][3] for information about setting up your application with push and storing your credentials on our server.
-Refer to the [iOS MAUI][4] sample app for more details.
+Refer to the [iOS MAUI][4] sample application for more details.

 ### Step 2: Request push notifications permission